 World record: 143 pounds, 0 ounces

-Look for these big blue catfish on major rivers or in impoundments fed by large tributaries.
+Look for these big blues on major rivers or in impoundments fed by large tributaries.
 They feed on fish frogs, mollusks, crayfish and large invertebrates.
 They find food more by use of their keen sense of smell.
 Look for them to be hiding in hollowed out logs or undercuts in structures.
-Use anything from live shiners to cut bait and stink baits to catch these big blue catfish.
+Use anything from live shiners to cut bait and stink baits to catch these big blue cats.

 Prefers rivers and streams with slow moving current over muddy, sandy or even slightly silted bottoms.
 Ideal water temperature: 70° to 85°

 World record: 22 pounds, 0 ounces

 Whites will typically found in slower meandering creeks, streams, canals and small rivers.
 They are occasionally found in brackish waters which drain into and mix with saltwater.
 Their primary diet is fish, however they also feed on aquatic insects, fish eggs, small crustaceans and even aquatic plants.
 Try live minnows or worms and focus on daylight hours as these are not as nocturnal as some of their relatives.